texture / テクスチャー

 The mundane is beautiful.
 See Tokyo in a new light through the private lives of others.
 Fiona Tan was born in 1966 in Pekan Baru, Indonesia, to a Chinese-Indonesian father and an Australian mother.
 Now living in Holland having studied in both Amsterdam and Hamburg, her works are known for contesting and underlining cultural identity.
 With such a rich cultural history herself, it’s no surprise that an in-depth exploration of identity has always been at the forefront of her artistic career.
 The main focus […]

-Categories: Art Music & Culture • Tags: art, children, exhibition, fiona tan, japan, life, new, nostalgia, old, photography, tokyo, wako works art
+Categories: Art, Music & Culture • Tags: art, children, exhibition, fiona tan, japan, life, new, nostalgia, old, photography, tokyo, wako works art

 by joostay